Che cos'è Chainlink (LINK)

 Cross-Chain Interoperability

-The Cross-Chain Interoperability Protocol (CCIP) allows different blockchain networks to communicate securely.
-LINK tokens facilitate these cross-chain transactions, enabling users to transfer assets and data between previously isolated blockchain ecosystems.
+The Cross-Chain Interoperability Protocol allows different blockchains to communicate and transfer data seamlessly.
+LINK tokens facilitate these cross-chain operations, enabling users to move assets and information between various blockchain networks securely.

 L'economia del token descrive il modello economico di Chainlink (LINK), inclusa la sua fornitura, distribuzione e utilità all'interno dell'ecosistema.
 Fattori come la fornitura totale, la fornitura circolante e l'allocazione dei token al team, agli investitori o alla community giocano un ruolo fondamentale nel plasmare il suo comportamento di mercato.